coreinfrastructure/best-practices-badge/doc/security.md

 ### Detection

+We have various detection mechanisms to detect problems.
 There are two approaches to detection:
 * internal (which has access to our internal information, such as logs)
 * external (which does not have access to internal information)

-We use both approaches.
+We use *both* detection approaches.
+We tend to focus on the internal approach, which has more information available to it.
 The external approaches do not have access to as much information, but they see the site as a "typical" user would, so combining these approaches has its advantages.